singularian/mdencode/docs/hashList.md

 6 - File and Block Group Used
 7 - File and Block Group and Block Hash used

+## Hex Encoding

+The first Half-Byte is the Type [0-F]
+The second Half-Byte is the Number [0-F] or [0-Z]

+[TYPE][NUMBER]
+[0-F Type][0-F Number]

+Alternatively, it can be 0-Z or 35 signatures per byte for the number.

-## Example
+## Econding Example
 1F227C42

 1F = File Hash Signature 15
 22 = Block Group Hash Signature 18
-7C = File and Block Group and Block Hash Signature 30 42 = File and Block Hash Signature 33
+7C = File and Block Group and Block Hash Signature 30
+42 = File and Block Hash Signature 33